-Recapitalization - In August 2021, the Company completed a recapitalization of 5.11 whereby the Company entered into an amendment to the intercompany loan agreement with 5.11 (the "5.11 Loan Agreement").
+Recapitalization - In August 2021, the Company completed a recapitalization of 5.11 whereby the LLC entered into an amendment to the intercompany loan agreement with 5.11 (the "5.11 Loan Agreement").
 The 5.11 Loan Agreement was amended to provide for additional term loan borrowings of \$55.0 million to fund a distribution to shareholders.
-The Company owned 97.7% of the outstanding shares of 5.11 on the date of the distribution and received \$53.7 million.
+The LLC owned 97.7% of the outstanding shares of 5.11 on the date of the distribution and received \$53.7 million.
 The remaining amount of the distribution went to minority shareholders.

 Related Party Vendor Purchases - 5.11 purchases inventory from a vendor who is a related party to 5.11 through one of the executive officers of 5.11 via the executive's 40% ownership interest in the vendor.
-During the years ended December 31, 2021, 2020 and 2019, 5.11 purchased approximately \$1.1 million, \$2.7 million, and \$4.4 million, respectively, in inventory from the vendor.
+During the years ended December 31, 2022, 2021 and 2020, 5.11 purchased approximately \$2.0 million, \$1.1 million, and \$2.7 million, respectively, in inventory from the vendor.

-Repurchase of Noncontrolling Interest - In September 2021, BOA repurchased shares of its issued and outstanding common shares from its largest minority shareholder for a total payment of \$48.0 million, which BOA financed by borrowing under their intercompany credit facility with the Company (the "BOA Credit Agreement").
+Repurchase of Noncontrolling Interest - In September 2021, BOA repurchased shares of its issued and outstanding common shares from its largest minority shareholder for a total payment of \$48.0 million, which BOA financed by borrowing under their intercompany credit facility with the LLC (the "BOA Credit Agreement").
 The BOA Credit Agreement was amended to (i) provide for additional term loan borrowings of \$38.0 million, and (ii) consent to the repurchase of the shares from the minority shareholder.
 The transaction was accounted for in accordance with ASC 810 - Consolidation, whereby the carrying amount of the noncontrolling interest was adjusted to reflect the change in the ownership interest in BOA that occurred as a result of the share repurchase.
-The difference between the fair value of the consideration paid of \$48.0 million and the amount by which the noncontrolling interest was adjusted of \$39.4 million was recognized in equity attributable to the Company.
+The difference between the fair value of the consideration paid of \$48.0 million and the amount by which the noncontrolling interest was adjusted of \$39.4 million was recognized in equity attributable to the LLC.

 Related Party Vendor Purchases - A contract manufacturer used by BOA as the primary supplier of molded injection parts is a noncontrolling shareholder of BOA.
-During the year ended December 31, 2021 and for the period from October 16, 2020 (date of acquisition) through December 31, 2020, BOA purchased approximately \$48.3 million and \$6.7 million, respectively, in parts from this supplier.
+During the years ended December 31, 2022 and 2021 and for the period from October 16, 2020 (date of acquisition) through December 31, 2020, BOA purchased approximately \$56.1 million, \$48.3 million and \$6.7 million, respectively, from this supplier.